Patriots assistant Flores interviews for Dolphins’ head job

 MIAMI (AP) — The Miami Dolphins have begun their search for a coach who’s ready to lose this year.

-New England Patriots linebackers coach Brian Flores, the first candidate to interview for the Dolphins’ job, met with them Friday.
-Owner Stephen Ross is seeking a replacement for Adam Gase, and wants to rebuild after a 7-9 season.
+New England Patriots linebackers coach Brian Flores and Kansas City Chiefs offensive coordinator Eric Bieniemy, the first candidates to interview for the Dolphins’ job, met with them Friday.
+Owner Stephen Ross is seeking a replacement for Adam Gase , and wants to rebuild after a 7-9 season.

 Gase, fired Monday after three seasons, led the Dolphins to the playoffs in his first year.
 That isn’t likely to happen with the new coach.